The definition of a car accident is an event where:

 - Take pictures of your vehicle and personal injuries

-- Do not post any statements or photographs about the accident to social media
+- Avoid posting statements or photographs about the accident on social media

-You should always do what makes sense in your situation.
-Your health and safety should be your number one priority following a car accident.
+You should always do what makes sense in your situation, and your health and safety is the number one priority following a car accident.